Mingzhu-YANG/Comparing-BUSCO-OrthoFinder/README.md

 # Output
 print(f"Number of deleted sequences is: {deleted_sequences_count}")
 ```
-   - 4. Then, a lot of OrthoGroups become null file as they have no sequences remained, we move them to null_file folder using a script move_nullfile.sh
+   - 4. Then, a lot of OrthoGroups become null file as they have no sequences remained, we move them to null_file folder using a script move_null_file.sh

 ```
 #!/bin/bash

 source_folder="/user/work/qw23953/6_Compare_Software/8_Redo/4_all_OG_no_inparalogs"
 target_folder="${source_folder}/null_file"